Many organizations lack the skills needed to plan and execute initial pilots.

 Machine learning capabilities are often packaged as targeted software applications to solve specific problems.
 These often provide superb cost-time-risk trade-offs, significantly lower the skills barrier and can provide a solution much faster than creating one from scratch.

-Gartner clients can read more in the report Doing Machine Learning Without Hiring Data Scientists.
+Gartner clients can read more in the report Doing Machine Learning Without Hiring Data Scientists by Cindi Howson, et al.